jonsolove/volunteer-manager/README.md

 A WordPress Volunteer Management Plugin.

-Please refer to the wiki on https://github.com/jonsolove/volunteer-manager for more info.
+Please refer to the wiki (https://github.com/jonsolove/volunteer-manager/wiki) for more info.